Skip to main content

 First-year electives

-Non-credit elective courses may be taken in parallel with the required first-year curriculum.
+Elective courses may be taken in parallel with the required first-year curriculum.
+These courses do not count as elective weeks required for graduation.

 Second-year required courses